Key Takeaways

 Landlord Duties and Responsibilities

-• Maintain every HVAC, gas, electrical, plumbing, sanitary, and other appliances or facilities in safe and good working condition
+Maintain every HVAC, gas, electrical, plumbing, sanitary, and other appliances or facilities, including reasonable heat and electricity, in safe and good working condition

-• Keep the building in compliance with the applicable building and housing codes
+Keep the building in compliance with applicable building and housing codes

-• Ensure the availability of running water (hot and cold) at all times
+Ensure the availability of running water and reasonable amounts of hot water on the premises

-• Keep common spaces safe and clean (in buildings with more than four units)
+Keep common spaces safe and clean when the property has more than four units

 Landlords can not waive these responsibilities.